relistan/rubberneck/README.md

 In Go, configuration is usually stored in a struct or nested struct.
 This makes using systems like [envconfig](https://github.com/kelseyhightower/envconfig) or [Kingpin](https://github.com/alecthomas/kingpin) really easy.
-Having the configuration collected all together presents a possible soltuion:
+Having the configuration collected all together presents a possible solution:

 **One possibility is to print out your application's configuration on startup.
 Once all the configuration has been generated, all CLI flags applied, dump the struct